querkmachine/beeps.website/src/blog/2023-04-26-using-userstyles-in-2023.md

 5. Click the **Save** button.

 {% figure caption="The CSS editing interface in Stylus." %}
-{% responsiveImage "./src/images/userstyles-stylus2.jpg", "A screenshot of the CSS editing interface in Stylus." %}
+{% image "/images/userstyles-stylus2.jpg", "A screenshot of the CSS editing interface in Stylus." %}
 {% endfigure%}

 ### Adding a style for a specific website or page